kstreet/abdullin.com/content/cqrs/lokad-cqrs-retrospective.md

 ## View Projection Framework

-View Projection Framework in Lokad.CQRS was responsible for replaying events from Event Store to rebuild read model (views) and maintain it up-to-date.
+View Projection Framework in Lokad.CQRS was responsible for replaying events from Event Store to rebuild read model (views) and keep it up-to-date.
 It used **atomic storage** to persist views and smart logic to detect code changes that would require a total replay.